Practical Use Cases of Neutral Atoms Quantum Computers: Graph problems

 \section{Graph problems}

 This section is dedicated to the discussion of graph problems, with a special focus on the Maximum Independent Set (MIS) \cite{MIS} and modern approaches to implement it and solve it on Rydberg atoms arrays.
 Section \ref{sec:MIS_def} provides the definition of three well-known graph problems, namely, the MIS, the MaxCut \cite{Maxcut} and the Max-Clique \cite{MaxClique}.
 In section \ref{sec:graph_problems_QAOAQAA} we discuss hybrid algorithms in order to tackle the MIS on neutral atoms, in conjunction also with quantum wires, described ultimately in section \ref{sec:graph_problems_wiring}.
-Graph problems are of crucial importance due to their intrinsic potential to revolutionize our society in many research fields.
+Graph problems are of crucial importance due to their intrinsic potential to revolutionize our society in many research fields and the growing availability of advanced compilation frameworks for optimization on Rydberg hardware \cite{Quantum_toolkit_rydberg}.
 The development of quantum computers is expected to boost industrial processes \cite{Industry_applications}, chemistry and medicine, leveraging machine learning protocols \cite{GML_medicine,GML_chemistry}, with a special focus on drug discovery \cite{GML_drug_discovery}, molecular docking \cite{Molecular_docking_review}, and many body physics \cite{Probing_many_body_dynamics_51_atoms}.